powsybl/powsybl.github.io/docs/tutorials/loadflow/loadflow.md

 The `priority` parameter is used to set the computation's priority.

-# (OPTIONAL) Extend a com.powsybl.loadflow.LoadFlowParameters class withand implement LoadFlowParameters.ConfigLoader interface, only if extra paramters are needed.
+# (OPTIONAL) Extend a LoadFlowParameters class and  implement LoadFlowParameters.ConfigLoader interface, only if extra parameters are needed.

-Powsybl platform comes with a set of standard [load-flow parameters](../../configuration/modules/load-flow-default-parameters.md).
+PowSyBl platform comes with a set of standard [load-flow parameters](../../configuration/modules/load-flow-default-parameters.md).
 If you need extra parameters, you have to create a custom extension of `LoadFlowParameters`.

-For the sake of example, we define here a class with a custom boolean parameter: `debugActivated`
+For example, we define here a class with a custom boolean parameter: `debugActivated`

 ```java
 import java.util.Objects;